 These creatures are a scourge on humanity – there’s no other way to describe them.
 Well actually there is.
 They are ugly, nasty, foul, cruel, stupid, slimy, smelly creatures whose sole purpose seems to be to take over Earth with increasingly complex plots.
 They also hate me.
 Unbelievable.
 Just because, on occasion, whilst saving rat Cat’s skin I may inadvertently have thwarted one or other of their stupid plans.

 First on the Play Planet and then at Dinosaur Skyland I’ve had to deal with them interfering in my life.
 Cat has been little help, constantly refusing to help protect me from them.
 Honestly, at times I could believe he was in league with them.

-Anyway, years later when a heavily populated Earth ship landed on Plasmolidium, it was discovered that something much bigger lurked under the mud flats on the planet – the Mud Lizards.
+Anyway, a few years later in 2170, when a heavily populated Earth ship landed on Plasmolidium, it was discovered that something much bigger lurked under the mud flats on the planet – the Mudlizards.
 These fairly advanced (though as I wrote above, revoltingly ugly) creatures ate almost all of the humans who were on the ship and sent 2 survivors back to Earth with a message carved on their foreheads.
 The message was fairly short (obviously as it was on 2 foreheads) and basically was a declaration of inter-stellar war.
-Essentially, the first fight was a draw but then a few years later we won the second big fight and Mud Lizards wound up being quarantined on the planet Amora.
+Essentially, the first fight that followed was a draw but then a few years later we won the second big fight and Mudlizards wound up being quarantined on the planet Amora.
 Which is where I wish they would stay!!